 Interested in participating in our research?

-We are currently recruiting healthy adults over the age of 65 as well as young adults between the ages of 18 and 29 for the Michigan Neural Distinctiveness (MiND) study.
-The purpose of the Michigan Neural Distinctiveness (MiND) study is to investigate the relationship between cognitive abilities and brain function in younger and older adults.
-The goal is to shed light on the brain changes that underlie cognitive changes with age.
+We are currently recruiting healthy adults age 65 or older for the Michigan Neural Distinctiveness (MiND) study.
+The purpose of the study is to shed light on the brain changes that underlie cognitive changes with age.

-The study consists of 3 sessions on 3 separate days at the University of Michigan’s North Campus.
-Session 1 takes place at the LBME building (1101 Beal Ave, Ann Arbor), lasts 2 hours, and consists of cognitive and behavioral tasks.
+The study consists of 3 sessions on 3 separate days at the University of Michigan Ann Arbor Campus.
+Session 1 lasts 2 hours and 15 minutes, and consists of cognitive and behavioral tasks.
 Sessions 2 and 3 take place at the BIRB (2360 Bonisteel Blvd, Ann Arbor).
 Session 2 is 2 hours and consists of cognitive tasks and a ~50 minute MRI scan.
-Session 3 is only a 1.5-hour MRI scan.
+Session 3 lasts up to 2 hours and 45 minutes including a 1.5-hour MRI scan and sometimes additional cognitive testing.
+All sessions are held on weekdays during the hours of 8:00am-6:00pm.
+Your total participation would be approximately 6 hours, and you will be paid $150 for completing the entire study.
+You can drive yourself to and from the sessions, and parking is provided.

 - 3 Sessions